AKEckhardt/AKEckhardt.github.io/_pages/akegroup/ViktorPaczelt.md

 </tr></table>

 <br/>
-Viktor studied chemistry at Masaryk University in Brno (Czech Republic) and obtained his BSc in 2018.
+Viktor studied chemistry at Masaryk University in Brno (Czech Republic) and obtained his BSc in 2018 with <a href="http://photochem.sci.muni.cz/">Prof. Petr Klán</a>.
 During his BSc studies Viktor was doing organic synthesis and photochemistry.
 In 2019 Viktor moved to Germany and started his MSc studies at RU Bochum.